suhock/php-dependency-injection/README.md

 variety of ways of [adding services](#adding-services-to-the-container) to the container.
 You can also add more than one implementation of the same type as [keyed services](#keyed-services).
-You can easily extend the default `Container` implementation with your own custom lifetime strategies or instance providers to fit your needs.
+You can easily extend the default `ContainerBuilder` with your own custom lifetime strategies or instance providers to fit your needs.
+Once configured, [`build()`](#building-the-container) compiles and validates the whole dependency graph and hands back an immutable `Container`.

 The library also provides an [`Injector` class](#dependency-injector) for injecting dependencies and explicit parameters into a specific function or